OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/msdynamics.md

 # System Configuration

-* As you kickstart the integration, you must first configure MS Dynamics 365 system on OpsHub Integration Manager.
+* As you kickstart the integration, you must first configure MS Dynamics 365 system on <code class="expression">space.vars.SITENAME</code>.
 * Click [System Configuration](../integrate/system-configuration.md) to learn the step-by-step process to configure a system.

 Refer to the following screenshot: